Bulletin board system: Estimating numbers

-According to the FidoNet Nodelist, BBSes reached their peak usage around 1996, the same period when the World Wide Web and AOL became mainstream.
-BBSes rapidly declined in popularity thereafter, and were replaced by systems using the Internet for connectivity.
+According to the FidoNet Nodelist, BBSes reached their peak usage nationally around 1996, the same period when the World Wide Web and AOL became mainstream.
+A study of detailed BBS lists from the 314 area code in St. Louis showed its local BBS scene peaked around June 1994 with more than 360 systems, and collapsed rapidly after June 1995.
+One prominent sysop there described it as a "great migration" that had left behind a "BBS Ghost-Town".

+As BBSes declined in popularity, they were replaced by systems using the Internet for connectivity.
 Some of the larger commercial BBSes, such as MaxMegabyte and ExecPC BBS, evolved into Internet service providers.

 The website textfiles.com is an archival history of BBSes.
 It includes a list of over 100,000 BBSes that once existed during a span of 20 years.
 The creator and maintainer of textfiles.com, Jason Scott, also produced BBS: The Documentary, a film that chronicles the history of BBSes and has interviews with well-known figures from the BBS heyday.

 In the 2000s, most traditional BBS systems migrated to the Internet using Telnet or SSH protocols.
-As of September 2022, between 900 and 1000 are thought to be active via the Internet – fewer than 30 of these being of the traditional "dial-up" (modem) variety.
+As of June 2026, 1046 are listed in the Telnet BBS Guide – only a small number of these being the traditional "dial-up" (modem) variety.